csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

         This will produce a compile error, because the instantiation statement has two arguments in the order `int`, `string`, but the only constructor with two parameters needs the first parameter to be a `string`.

-## Writing ToString Methods
+## Writing `ToString` Methods

-- ToString recap
+- `ToString` recap
     - String interpolation automatically calls the `ToString` method on each variable or value
     - `ToString` returns a string "equivalent" to the object; for example, if `num` is an `int` variable containing 42, `num.ToString()` returns "42".
     - C# datatypes already have a `ToString` method, but you need to write a `ToString` method for your own classes to use them in string interpolation
-- Writing a ToString method
+- Writing a `ToString` method
     - To add a `ToString` method to your class, you must write this header: `public override string ToString()`
     - The access modifier must be `public` (so other code, like string interpolation, can call it)
     - The return type must be `string` (ToString must output a string)
-    - It must have no parameters (the string interpolation code won't know what arguments to supply)
+    - It must have no parameters (the string interpolation code will not know what arguments to supply)
     - The keyword `override` means your class is "overriding," or providing its own version of, a method that is already defined elsewhere -- `ToString` is defined by the base `object` type, which is why string interpolation "knows" it can call `ToString` on any object
         - If you do not use the keyword `override`, then the pre-existing `ToString` method (defined by the base `object` type) will be used instead, which only returns the name of the class
-    - The goal of ToString is to return a "string representation" of the object, so the body of the method should use all of the object's attributes and combine them into a string somehow
+    - The goal of `ToString` is to return a "string representation" of the object, so the body of the method should use all of the object's attributes and combine them into a string somehow
-    - Example ToString method for `ClassRoom`:
+    - Example `ToString` method for `ClassRoom`:

         ```
         public override string ToString()